 Massey Hall’s Renovations & Heritage Status

 In 1943, a flood destroyed photos, records, documents and playbills.
 In 1948 and due to fire concerns, the original wood seating and the oak floor were replaced.
-In the 1950s, plaster began falling off the ceiling, so thick wire had to be added for the protection of the patrons.
+In the 1950s, plaster began falling off the ceiling, so thick wire had to be added to protect the patrons.

-In 1973, the hall, which is known for its warm, outstanding acoustics, was on the City’s inaugural list of heritage sites.
+In 1973, the hall, known for its warm, outstanding acoustics, was on the City’s inaugural list of heritage sites.

 Legendary Entertainers at Canada’s Carnegie Hall

-Some of the notable people and performers who have appeared at Massey Hall include Gordon Lightfoot, Oscar Peterson, Nellie McClung, Winston Churchill, Dizzy Gillespie, Bob Dylan and his band (later known as The Band), Jack Dempsey (boxing match), Buffy Saint-Marie and Russell Peters.
+Some notable speakers and performers who have appeared at Massey Hall include Gordon Lightfoot, Oscar Peterson, Nellie McClung, Winston Churchill, Dizzy Gillespie, Bob Dylan and his band (later known as The Band), Jack Dempsey (boxing match), Buffy Saint-Marie and Russell Peters.

-There have been reports of a male spirit who is wearing old-fashioned clothing haunting the backstage area of this historic hall.
-It’s thought to be that of the venue’s former custodian who once lived in an apartment behind the stage.
+There have been reports of a male spirit wearing old-fashioned clothing haunting the backstage area of this historic hall.
+It’s thought to be that of the venue’s former custodian, who once lived in an apartment behind the stage.

 There are also rumours of a female opera singer making her presence known from a seat in the audience.
-Named “The Diva”, she makes loud noises when a soprano has taken the stage.
+Named “The Diva,” she makes loud noises when a soprano takes the stage.
 Click for more haunted tales.

 The Grand Old Lady of Shuter Street Today